biatrizch/biatrizch/README.md

 Besides programming, I'm keen on graphic design, having also learned the tools of Photoshop and Illustrator during the 2020 pandemic by myself ~ I love graphic design!🖌️

-In addition, I have advanced English and German, speak fluent Portuguese, and if you want to try, I can understand some intermediate-level Mandarin.
+In addition, I have advanced English and German, speak fluent Portuguese, and if you want to try, I can understand some intermediate-level Mandarin😅

 ### 👩‍💻 Tech Tools
 <div style="display: inline_block"><br>